Code-Institute-Submissions/the-hangmans-stage/README.md

 ### **Game Play**

-**The secret word**
+**The Secret Word**

 The secret word is presented to user with a series of underscores which match the length of the secret word.
+Underscores are replaced with correct letter guesses.

-As the player guesses letters thee letter is appended to a list of used characters which is then printed so the player is aware of letters they have already guessed.
-If the letter is in the secret word then that letters underscore is replaced by the letter.
+As the player guesses letters, the letter is appended to a list of used characters which is then printed so the player is aware of letters they have already guessed.
 **Invalid Selections**

 If the player inputs an invalid selection, such as too many letters, numbers or a letter than have already entered, they're presented with an error message.